 Visualizing the Results

-Now that a complete PCR reaction has been completed, we need to be able to see the results.
+Once a PCR reaction has been completed, we need to be able to see the results.
 To do this, a sample of the PCR mixture is loaded into an agarose gel for electrophoresis.
-An agarose gel looks something like a thin block of jello.
-It contains a matrix of pores which enables it to separate DNA fragments based on their sizes.
-See lesson on Electrophoresis: How Scientist observe fragments of DNA
+The agarose gel contains a matrix of pores which enables it to separate DNA fragments based on their sizes.
+For details about setting up and running an electrophoresis gel, see Electrophoresis: How Scientists observe fragments of DNA.

-The figure labeled Electrophoresis, shows a picture of a gel electrophoresis set-up.
-The box on the right contains DNA loaded in the agarose gel, seen by the purple bands.
-The purple color comes from a dye that was added to the PCR sample in order to track the DNA’s progression through the gel.
-Hooked up to this gel unit is an electrical power supply source which then draws the DNA through the gel.
-Since DNA is negatively charged, it will migrate towards the positive electrode.
-The shorter a DNA fragment is, the faster it will move because it has less resistance when moving through the gel’s pores.
+Figure 8 shows a picture of a gel electrophoresis gel that is running.
+The box on the right contains DNA loaded in the agarose gel.
+The gel placed in an aqueous solution of electrolytes.
+Depending on the type of dye used, color bands are a dye that was added to the PCR sample before it was loaded into the sample well.
+This allows for the tracking of the DNA’s progression through the gel.
+Hooked up to this gel unit is an electrical power source which provides the force to move the DNA through the gel.
+Since DNA molecules are negatively charged, they will migrate towards the red, positive electrode.
+Shorter DNA fragments move faster than longer fragments through the pores in the gel.